← Back to About us

 Keeping our own house in order

-In addition to being committed to sustainability in our role as investor and owner, we aim to be a driving force for good ESG practice in our own operations.
-We are committed to gender equality and we actively seek to increase the proportion of women in different parts of the organization.
-We invest in our employees and offer opportunities for further education and development through our education fund.
-We also have an ambition for our office operations to be climate neutral and buy allowances to offset our emissions.
+In addition to being committed to sustainability in our role as investors and owners, we aim to drive good ESG practices in our own operations.
+We are committed to gender equality and actively seek to increase the proportion of women in various parts of the organization.
+We invest in our employees by offering opportunities for further education and development through our educational fund.
+We also aspire for our office operations to be climate-neutral and purchase offsets to compensate for our emissions.

-As a company, Fondsfinans Kapitalforvaltning is conscious of its social responsibility, and we aim to contribute positively beyond what we can do as an employer and investor.
-We support the Norwegian Cancer Society and the Church City Mission and contribute to making hiking and other experiences in nature available for all.
-The mountain cabin Fondsbu in Jotunheimen is owned by Fondsfinans and is rented out to DNT Oslo for a symbolic amount of 1 NOK per year.
+As a company, Fondsfinans Kapitalforvaltning is conscious of its social responsibility, aiming to make positive contributions beyond what we can achieve as an employer and investor alone.
+We support the Cancer Society and the Church City Mission, and contribute to outdoor enjoyment in the mountains.
+The mountain lodge, Fondsbu, in Jotunheimen, is owned by Fondsfinans and leased to DNT Oslo and Omegn for a symbolic amount of 1 NOK per year.

 Collaboration and participation in external initiatives

-In addition, we actively participate in relevant ESG forums in our domestic market.
-Fondsfinans Kapitalforvaltning is a member of NORSIF (Norwegian forum for responsible and sustainable investments) and is represented in VFF`s (Verdipapirfondenes association) ESG committee.
+We also actively participate in relevant ESG forums in our domestic market.
+Fondsfinans Kapitalforvaltning is a member of NORSIF (Norwegian Forum for Responsible and Sustainable Investment) and is represented in the ESG committee of the Norwegian Fund and Asset Management Association (VFF).

 ESG in our investment process